CriticalFlaw/FlawBOT/docs/modules/server.md

 Commands for managing the Discord server.
-The prefix is `/server`.

 ### avatar
 Changes the server avatar.